 The new Peter Herdic Transportation Museum in the City of Williamsport was created utilizing an old railroad freight storage building adjacent to a vacant portion of ground in the center of the City.

 This part of Williamsport used to be a transportation hub for multiple railroads during the early – mid 1900’s.
 The project consisted of gutting the existing 4000 square foot building, remodeling the space for display of transportation-based artifacts, and constructing an outdoor exhibit, plaza and parking area.

-Larson Design’s role in the project involved coordination of all of the design and construction activities, including coordination of/with:
+Larson Design Group’s role in the project involved coordination of all of the design and construction activities, including coordination of/with:

 - Architectural design consultant

 - State and local Historic agencies for clearances and approvals

 - State Transportation Agency for the Enhancement Program clearances and approvals